silnrsi/font-harmattan/documentation/source/index.md

 fontversion: 4.000
 ---

 Thank you for your interest in the Harmattan font.
-Harmattan includes near-complete support for Unicode 15.0 Arabic ranges (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).
+Harmattan includes full support for Unicode 15.0 Arabic ranges (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).

 This documentation is a set of HTML pages that can be viewed in any modern web browser.
 PDF versions of these pages are also provided.
 This content, plus download links and a contact form, are available from the [Harmattan site](https://software.sil.org/harmattan/).